UDT-ITF/website/source/api/index.md

 The modes represent a generalised version of a text format.
 A [mode information request](253-mode-information-request) can be used to identify version-specific nomenclature (such as designating pages recto-verso) although this is purely for information for display.
+The list of modes is extensible and any custom modes can be discovered via the aforementioned mode information request.

 | Form of Mode Parameter| Description |
 | ------------------- | ------------ |